sdc-china/IDA-doc/_posts/2020-04-30-installation-migrate-ida-from-v21.0.0.md

 To update IDA BAW Toolkit, take the following steps:

 1. For BAW version above 20.0.0.1, import **IDA_Toolkit - 8.6.2.0_TC.twx**.
-For BAW version below 20.0.0.1, import **IDA_Toolkit - 8.6.0_v1.5.twx**.
-Both files are below forder /toolkit of release package into your process center.
+For BAW version below 20.0.0.1, import **IDA_Toolkit - 8.6.0_v1.5.twx** into your Process Center.
+Both files are below forder /toolkit of release package.
 2. Open your process app by web process designer from process center.
 3. Upgrade the toolkit.